-After Mueller Report Memo, Democrats Pivot To Health Care — For Now
+After Mueller Report Memo, Democrats Turn To Health Care — For Now

 "We've just got to do the right thing.
 Stay focused on health care, rebuilding our country, raising people's wages.
 If we focus on that, we'll be alright," said Rep. Cheri Bustos, D-Ill., who is running the House Democrats' campaign operation for the 2020 elections.

+President Trump, as he arrived at the Capitol Tuesday for a meeting with Senate Republicans, said, "the Republican Party will soon be known as the party of health care," but it is not clear whether he has any plan to replace the ACA should it be struck down in the courts.

-In addition, despite the animosity over the Muller report, one area where Democrats believe they can work with President Trump is on lowering prescription drug prices — a rare issue both sides agree on.
+Still, despite the animosity over the Muller report, one area where Democrats believe they can work with President Trump is on lowering prescription drug prices — a rare issue both sides agree on.
 The topic has nonetheless eluded compromise for years.

 A spokesman for Speaker Pelosi confirms there are early, staff-level talks with the White House on possible legislation to lower drug prices.
 The talks were first reported by Politico.